U.S. Army DEVCOM Ground Vehicle Systems Center: Relationship with Industry

-U.S. Army GVSC maintains collaborative partnerships with a spectrum of defense and automotive industry entities with the purpose of co-developing key ground vehicle technologies while leveraging industry technology advancements and economy-of-scale.
-These relationships are formalized through one of a variety of mechanisms, including formal contracts, Other Transaction Agreements, and Cooperative Research and Development Agreements, among others.
-Occasionally these relationships extend to non-industry entities also, as with the Michigan Department of Transportation and various academic institutions.
+U.S. Army GVSC maintains collaborative partnerships with a spectrum of defense and automotive industry entities to co-develop key ground vehicle technologies while leveraging industry technology advancements and economy-of-scale.
+These relationships are formalized through various mechanisms, including formal contracts, Test Services Agreements, and Cooperative Research and Development Agreements.
+Mechanisms such as Patent License Agreements and Small Business Innovation Research allow GVSC to build bridges to commercial technology to accelerate the innovation timeline.

-Next Generation Combat Vehicle

-U.S. Army GVSC is the lead Science and Technology (S&T) Center for the Next Generation Combat Vehicle (NGCV).
-As such, it investigates the technologies and develops the capabilities supporting the NGCV requirements.
-The NGCV is one of the U.S. Army's six modernization priorities.
+These collaborations frequently extend to academic institutions.
+A key academic partner is the University of Michigan, which leads the Automotive Research Center (ARC), a U.S. Army Center of Excellence for modeling and simulation of ground vehicles and Clemson University, through its Virtual Prototyping of Ground Systems (VIPR-GS) program.
+GVSC additionally employs a “quad” model with each academic collaboration, which includes a university researcher, government researcher/engineer, student(s), and an industry member.

 Robotic Vehicles

 U.S. Army GVSC is the Department of Defense's lead agency for automated, driver-optional, and driver-assist technology development for ground vehicles.
 Developed within its Ground Vehicle Robotics portfolio, these technologies apply through the common, open-source Robotics Operating System-Military to tactical and combat vehicle platforms and applications.